-The AD9204 provides two data clock output (DCO) signals intended for capturing the data in an external register.
-The CMOS data outputs are valid on the rising edge of DCO, unless the DCO clock polarity has been changed via the SPI.
+The AD9269 provides two data clock output (DCO) signals that are designed to capture the data in an external register.
+The CMOS data outputs are valid on the rising edge of DCO unless the DCO clock polarity has been changed via the SPI.
 See Figure 2 and Figure 3 for a graphical timing description.

-Table 13.
+Table 12.
 Output Data Format